Posts

 You probably have some extra time on your hands as of late.
 And with less money going to fuel, perhaps a little more cash, too.
 Think about whether there are any personal touches that you’ve been wanting to add to your car.
 It can be something as simple as slipping on some new seat covers or a complete colour change with a wrap.

 Another great option is to get your own custom number plate.
 A local company like Number 1 Plates makes it easy to create your own legal pressed number plates through their online builder.
-They sell high-quality metal registration plates with a range of customisation options.
+They sell high-quality metal registration plates with a range of customization options.
 Plus, your new pressed plates will be delivered right to your door.

 Avoid Using the Parking Brake